codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/git-checkout-custom.md

 toc: true
 ---

->Notice that running git commands manually is an advanced technique.
-For most use cases you should use the [Native Git checkout]({{site.baseurl}}/docs/example-catalog/ci-examples/git-checkout/) offered by Codefresh.
+>Manually running Git commands is an advanced technique.
+For most use cases you should use the [native Git checkout]({{site.baseurl}}/docs/example-catalog/ci-examples/git-checkout/) offered by Codefresh.

-If you want to do complex cloning, you can still use custom clone commands in a freestyle step.
-Notice however that in this case you lose the native Codefresh integration such as git authentication and automatic workdir setup.
+For complex cloning, you can still use custom clone commands in a freestyle step.
+In this case, you lose the native Codefresh integration such as Git authentication and automatic workdir setup.
 Use custom clone commands only as a last resort.

-## Cloning with the git executable
+## Cloning with the Git executable

-It is very easy to run custom git commands in a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/).
-Pass any parameters to the git clone step as you would pass them on your local workstation.
+It is very easy to run custom Git commands in a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/).
+Pass any parameters to the Git clone step as you would pass them on your local workstation.

 {% highlight yaml %}
 {% raw %}